redhat-qe-security/keyfile-corpus/README.md

  - pass - the parameter is the name of the password used for both integrity (MAC) and encryption
  - pass-mac - name of password used for integrity check
- - pass-cipher - name of password used for integrity check
+ - pass-cipher - name of password used for encryption